 Place the vegetables in a casserole dish, a 9×9 square (if you double the recipe, you can just use a 13×9).

 Combine a beaten egg and heavy whipping cream and pour over the squash.
+(Some recipes use sour cream instead, but this works really well with the other flavors).

 To make the crumbly topping, mix together parmesan cheese and crushed pork rinds and then add melted butter to it.